Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 28 Desember 2025 22.29.31 UTC
+- WIB: Minggu, 28 Desember 2025 23.36.23 UTC
-- WITA: Minggu, 28 Desember 2025 23.29.31 UTC
+- WITA: Senin, 29 Desember 2025 00.36.23 UTC
-- WIT: Senin, 29 Desember 2025 00.29.31 UTC
+- WIT: Senin, 29 Desember 2025 01.36.23 UTC

 Kutipan Inspiratif:
-"Somebody asked me to explain the relationship between you and me, they expected the answer as, just friends.
-But I simply smiled and said.
-Gods gift."
+"I'm in favor of any technology that makes my work available to the reading public at a reasonable price."

-Kategori: friendship
+Kategori: technology